A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Italy – 6th to 12th April

-We arrived in Italy just before Easter weekend, and everywhere was extremely busy.
-Despite this, all of us thoroughly enjoyed our short rail trip through Italy.
+We arrived in Italy with kids just before Easter weekend and everywhere was extremely busy.
+Despite this, we all thoroughly enjoyed our short rail trip through Italy.
 Travelling from Rome to Pisa to Florence and into Venice using a combination of buses, trains and lots of walking, we spent just a few days in each location.

 Adding Europe at the last minute to our around-the-world itinerary made it feel like we were heading home earlier than planned.

-Iconic Colosseum in the Italian capital Rome.
-A perfect addition to our around the world itinerary.
+An iconic stone building at night in the Italian capital Rome.
+A perfect addition to a European gap year.

 Colosseum, Rome